fleetdm/fleet/handbook/company/communications.md

 ## Equipment
-Fleet provides laptops and YubiKey security keys for core team members to use while working at Fleet.
+Fleet provides laptops, YubiKey security keys, and software licenses for core team members to use while working at Fleet.

+### Requesting new equipment
 As soon as an offer is accepted, Business Operations will reach out to the new team member to start this process and will work with the new team member to get their equipment requested and shipped to them on time.
 From time to time, team members need to purchase additional equipment in the interest of the company.

 If you are in need of additional equipment for any reason, [contact the Business Operations department](https://fleetdm.com/handbook/business-operations#contact-us).
 When possible, Fleet will pull from its warehouse of existing assets before spending [more money on new equipment](https://fleetdm.com/handbook/company/why-this-way#why-spend-less).